awsdocs/amazon-aurora-user-guide/doc_source/aurora-export-snapshot.md

   , ; { } ( ) \n \t = (space)
   ```
 + Tables with slashes \(/\) in their names are skipped during export\.
-+ If the data contains a large object such as a BLOB or CLOB, close to or greater than 500 MB, the export fails\.
++ If the data contains a large object, such as a BLOB or CLOB, that is close to or greater than 500 MB, then the export fails\.
-+ If a table contains a large row close to or greater than 2 GB, the table is skipped during export\.
++ If a table contains a large row that is close to or greater than 2 GB, then the table is skipped during export\.
 + We strongly recommend that you use a unique name for each export task\.
 If you don't use a unique task name, you might receive the following error message:

   ExportTaskAlreadyExistsFault: An error occurred \(ExportTaskAlreadyExists\) when calling the StartExportTask operation: The export task with the ID *xxxxx* already exists\.